 When you want to use QoS function, please enable QoS Mode in advance.
-Then you can use 802.1p Priority and DiffServ DSCP Priority functions and take effect.
+Then you can use MAC Priority, 802.1p Priority, IP TOS Priority, DiffServ DSCP Priority, or VIP Port functions and take effect.
 In this function, you can Enable QoS Mode.
-Choose any of Priority Control, such as 802.1p and DSCP.
+Choose any of Priority Control, such as 802.1p, TOS, DSCP.
 Moreover, you can select Scheduling Method of WRR (Weighted Round Robin) or Strict Priority.
 Next, you can arrange Weight values for queue 0 to queue 3.